scriptPilot/app-framework/README.md

 ### CLI Reference

 - Run `npx app test` to run all configured tests
-- Run `npx app test eslint` to run ESLint test
+- Run `npx app test eslint` to run the ESLint test
-- Run `npx app test jest` to run Jest tests
+- Run `npx app test jest` to run the Jest tests
-- Run `npx app dev` to open application on development server
+- Run `npx app dev` to open the application on the development server
-- Run `npx app build` to build application according configuration
+- Run `npx app build` to build the application according the configuration
 - Run `npx app deploy ftp` to deploy the PWA to any FTP server
-- Run `npx app deploy firebase` to deploy the PWA to any FTP server
+- Run `npx app deploy firebase` to deploy the PWA to Firebase Hosting